The evidence for U=U (Undetectable = Untransmittable): why negligible risk is zero risk

 All couples were supported with condoms and information on reducing the risk of HIV transmission, but it soon became clear that HIV transmissions were almost exclusively occurring in the group waiting for ART.
 Of the 39 transmissions, 28 were linked to HIV positive partner.
 Of these, 27/28 were in group waiting for ART.
 The single transmission in the immediate ART group occurred within weeks of starting treatment, when viral load would have still been high and certainly detectable.

 This provided a very high level of evidence that ART was directly linked to protection against sexual transmission and as a result the HPTN 052 study was stopped early so that all HIV positive participants could receive immediate ART.
-Longer follow-up of HPTN continued for at least another four years and confirmed these early results.
+Longer follow-up of HPTN continued for at least another four years and confirmed the durability of these early results.

 HPTN 052 produced evidence to enable HIV positive people to access ART earlier in order to protect their partners – called Treatment as Prevention (TasP).
 But limitations of the study meant that it could only report relative differences between the two study groups, rather than quantify any actual risk (even if the risk was theoretical).

 Again, this was a heterosexual study, anal sex was rarely reported and condom use was relatively high.
 This meant that while ART could be proved to reduce infection, the study couldn’t estimate how low this risk became, or the likely risk for different types of sex.

 Large observational cohorts: PARTNER study and Opposites Attract